xyproto/orbiton/README.md

 ![screenshot](img/screenshot2021sept.png)

-Stepping through the assembly instructions of a Rust program by entering debug mode with `ctrl-o` and stepping with `ctrl-n`:
+Stepping through the assembly instructions of a Rust program by entering debug mode with the `ctrl-o` menu and then stepping with `ctrl-n`:

 ![debug rust](img/2022-05-11_debug_rust.png)